 Short solo or excerpt from band or orchestral repertoire

 Students who have a weak background on mallet percussion can still audition for the program, but they may be accepted as a Bachelor of Arts (B.A.)
 Music Studies major.
-As a B.A. major they can fulfill some requirements for the Music Major, but not all.
+As a B.A. major they can fulfill some requirements for the Bachelor of Music programs, but only for the first year, then the programs diverge.
 They can re-audition for the B.M. program (education, performance, management, or sound engineering arts) in the first or second semester.
 In order to be competitive for the fall audition it is recommended that they take lessons on mallet instruments over the summer preceding their entry into the program.
 The basic requirements listed above must be met before the student can commence study at William Paterson University as a Classical Music Major with a percussion specialty.

 Advice?
 Come as prepared as you can.
 If you’ve been taking lessons from a good teacher you should have know that ideally you’ll want something on snare, something on mallets, and something on timpani.
 We don’t always have time to get to timpani but I can tell someone’s potential for the instrument based on how they play the other instruments, in combination with some of the ear training (or “audiation”) exercises we do.
 If you haven’t had lessons that’s okay, we still want to hear you play, but try to bring something at least on snare and mallets.